westada/section-400-hr-policy-review/docs/index.md

 ## IMPORTANT NOTICE

-This is an *experimental* test of a new system to manage the Calendar, Policies, and Administrative Regulations of the West Ada School District Board or Trustees.
-It is designed for internal use only, and does not represent the West Ada School District in any capacity.
+This is an *experimental* test of a new system to manage the Calendar, Policies, and Administrative Regulations of the West Ada School District Board of Trustees.
+It is designed for internal use only, and does not represent official West Ada School District policy or procedure.

 **The official policies, minutes and regulations can be found at:**